 My pal Rachel describes the sound of the Dutch language as ‘like hearing squiggles,’ and I’d say that’s a pretty good analogy.
 The name Ijmuiden is pronounced something like ‘Eye Myuy Den’ which is as squiggly a pronunciation as you could hope for, and literally translated it means ‘mouth of the Ij’, which is exactly what it is.
 The Ij river opens up into the North Sea here, as does the North Sea Canal, which connects Amsterdam with the outside world.

-In fact, Ijmuiden is the newest town in the whole of The Netherlands, which only came into existence with the building of the canal in the late 1800s.
+In fact, Ijmuiden is the newest town in the whole of The Netherlands- it only came into existence with the building of the canal in the late 1800s.
 Add to that the fact that the town suffered heavy bombing during the Second World War, and you can imagine the town itself isn’t the most picturesque.

 Strand Ijmuiden – aka Ijmuiden Beach